mose247/RT_final_assignment/README.md

 end function
 ```

-##### callbacks:
 The callbacks executed by the subscribers are similar: they get the message that was published on the topic they refer to and pusblish it on **_/cmd_vel_**
 only when the corresponding driving mode was selected.
+##### callbacks:
 ```
-function callback(msg)
+function callback_i(msg)
   if (cmd == mode i)
     make pub publish msg on /cmd_vel end if end function
 ```

-The logic behind the loops executed after the selection of the three driving modes is the following.
+Moreover, the logic behind the loops executed after the selection of the three driving modes is the following.
 ##### automatic mode loop:
 ```
 initialize nav_cmd to navigate in the sub menu